Capgemini: scaling AI initiatives to improve efficiency

 In contrast 43% of organisations struggling due to COVID-19 have pulled their investments into the technology, while 16% have suspended aii AI initiatives due to high business uncertainties due to COVID-19.

-Capgemini’s report titled ‘’ revealed that the successful implementation of AI at scale delivers significant topline benefits including: 79% of leaders seeing more than 25% increase in sales of traditional products and services; 62% of leaders seeing at least a 25% decrease in the number of customer complaints; and 71% witnessed at least a 25% reduction in security threats.
+Capgemini’s report titled ‘The AI Powered Enterprise: Unlocking the potential of AI at scale’ revealed that the successful implementation of AI at scale delivers significant topline benefits including: 79% of leaders seeing more than 25% increase in sales of traditional products and services; 62% of leaders seeing at least a 25% decrease in the number of customer complaints; and 71% witnessed at least a 25% reduction in security threats.

 When it comes to the adoption of AI, Capgmeini’s life sciences and retail organisations are making up 27% and 21% of AI at scale leaders respectively, followed by automotive and consumer products (17%) and telecommunications (14%).
 Comparing sectors that have suspended or pulled their investment in AI due to COVID-19, only 38% of life sciences organisations have had to suspend or pull their investment, compared to insurance (66%), banking (64%) and utilities (64%).

-Capgemini notes that “this reflects in today’s context, where virtual assistants, contact tracing apps and chatbots are proliferating as organizations, like the World Health Organization, launch AI-based tools to gather as well as provide information during the ongoing pandemic.”
+Capgemini notes that “this reflects the importance of e-Health in today’s context, where virtual assistants, contact tracing apps and chatbots are proliferating as organizations, like the World Health Organization, launch AI-based tools to gather as well as provide information during the ongoing pandemic.”

 The essentials for scaling AI technology